sim0njo/docu/docs/PhcModules.md

 Output channels (mrk/led/out) can optionally specify following info:
 - Channel identification
-- A description of this channel
+- Optional a descriptive text for this channel

 ##Configuration
 The module and optional channel/event list can be provided in several ways:
 - by uploading the project definition from the System Software v3 to Phc2Mqtt via the management interface
 - by extracting project.ppfx from the project.zpfx file and then uploading it manual

 In future we will obsolete both these methods and replace it with a full manual solution, this may sound strange but it will